-Throughout history, transactions have been facilitated with instruments of trust, e.g. paper money, land registries, letters of credit, or banking systems.
-Trust is being created by reliance to a third party or an intermediary, e.g. for paper money a central bank and private banks dispensing cash in the local currency, or for real property a responsible land registry authority.
+Throughout history, transactions have been facilitated with instruments of trust, such as paper money, land registries, letters of credit or banking systems.
+Trust is created by the parties relying on a trusted third party or an intermediary, eg for paper money a central bank or for real property a responsible land registry authority.

 What’s under the hood?

 Blockchain technology is based on the idea of a distributed ledger.
-Imagine a ledger (a traditional accounting book) continuously being kept, monitored and updated simultaneously by multiple divisions within a corporation or even external parties (such as external auditors, the tax authority etc.).
-The books are digitally stored and each contains the entire data of the account.
+Imagine a ledger (a traditional accounting book) continuously being kept, monitored and updated simultaneously by multiple divisions within a corporation or even external parties, such as external auditors, the tax authority etc. The books are digitally stored and each contains the entire data of the account.
 In practice, this means each blockchain participant holds an entire copy of all transactions being stored on this ledger.

 Can the blockchain be hacked or deliberately modified?

-This safeguard also prohibits trying to store the same transaction a second time on the blockchain.
+This safeguard also prevents trying to store the same transaction a second time on the blockchain.
 This also would only work if the fraudulent participant manages to change more than half of the copies of all participants before the next blockchain update takes place.

 What happens during a power or network outage?